 - Spinal cord disease

 A bladder infection is a common cause of urinary incontinence in young adult female dogs and is generally diagnosed with a urine culture, although signs of the infection will usually show up in the urinalysis.
 In this case, the urine culture will confirm the diagnosis, identify the infecting bacteria and list the antibiotics that will be most effective in clearing the infection.

 There are usually several choices of antibiotics and your veterinarian will choose the one most suited to your dog.
 The dog takes one to three weeks of medication, after which you should have a second culture done to ensure that the infection is truly cleared up.

-Several factors, such as aging, obesity, and reduced sensitivity of the neurologic receptors in the sphincter, can contribute to this condition.
+Several factors, such as aging, obesity, and reduced sensitivity of the neurologic receptors in the sphincter, can contribute to urinary incontinence in dogs.
 It’s a common problem in older female dogs, with one in five dogs affected.
-This is also sometimes call spay incontinence and is believed to be caused by low estrogen levels.
+This is also sometimes called spay incontinence and is believed to be caused by low estrogen levels.
 Once other conditions have been ruled out, the weak sphincter may be treated symptomatically using one of several medications.